 Arguments for

-Article 25 and Chapter 40Y could be complementary; Article 25 would apply to smaller lots (e.g., 1/3 acre) that 40Y does not cover.
+Article 25 and Chapter 40Y could be complementary; Article 25 would capture funds from smaller lots (e.g., 1/3 acre) that Chapter 40Y does not cover.

 — Jenny Richlin, Pct 4

-The Affordable Housing Trust needs diverse funding sources beyond Community Preservation money, and Article 25 provides a way to fund it modestly.
+The AHT needs diverse funding sources beyond Community Preservation money; Article 25 provides a necessary, modest way to support the trust.

 — Bob Creech, Pct 7

-The Select Board will have control over the surcharge formula, allowing for balanced judgment.
+The Select Board will have control over the surcharge formula, allowing for balanced and sensible implementation.

 — Bob Creech, Pct 7

-Article 25 would increase the relative attractiveness of 40Y-permitted construction compared to McMansion construction.
+Article 25 would increase the relative attractiveness of Chapter 40Y-permitted construction compared to McMansion construction.

 — Benjamin Lees, Pct 7